tejaspradhan/tejaspradhan/README.md

 <br/>

-🎓 Currently, I am pursuing a **Master’s degree in Software Systems Engineering at RWTH Aachen University**, where I am delving deeper into the world of **distributed systems, software performance and AI-driven architectures**.
+🎓 Currently, I am pursuing a **Master’s degree in Software Systems Engineering at RWTH Aachen University**, where I am delving deeper into the world of **distributed systems, software performance and secure software architectures**.

 Having worked across multiple domains in **software engineering**—including **Data, Backend, Machine Learning**, as well as  **Computer Science Research**—I have developed a keen  **interest in designing and developing highly performant intelligent systems**.

-In the age of **distributed computing**, I am particularly fascinated by how we can build scalable and efficient AI systems.
-Furthermore, I am also particularly interested in **Explainability** and **Reasoning** aspects of machine learning models.
+With a background that bridges applied research and production-grade software, I am driven by a passion for turning complex problems into practical, efficient solutions.
+I am especially interested in architecture and development of intelligent distributed systems with a strong focus on security.

 <br>